lhcb/first-analysis-steps/eos-storage.md

 service](http://information-technology.web.cern.ch/services/eos-service) and
 a grid storage quota of 2TB.

-To retrieve a job outputfile, one can use three types of files :
+To retrieve a job outputfile, one can use three types of files:
 - `LocalFile`: the standard one with the output file directly downloaded to the `gangadir`.
 - `DiracFile`: the output file is stored directly on the grid and be accessed through the XRootD protocol.
->>>>>>> Move to MassStorageFile to DiracFile : first commit

 In this lesson, we will focus on the use of `DiracFile` in `ganga` to manage big output files.